openaps/AndroidAPSdocs/docs/EN/translations.md

 #### Link translation in Markdown files (.md)

 At the moment two [markup languages](./make-a-PR#code-syntax) are used in wiki.
-Whereas files written in reStructuredText syntax (.rst) always show link address, for files in Markdown syntax (.md) you might have to activate HTML tag displaying in order to translate the link address.
+Whereas files written in reStructuredText syntax (.rst) always show link address in Crowdin, for files in Markdown syntax (.md) you might have to activate HTML tag displaying in order to translate the link address.

-If links are displayed like this in your browser
+If links are displayed like this in Crowdin

 ![Crowdin - no HTML tag display](./images/CrowdinShowURL1.png)